NTBEL/diffusion-fit/README.md

 ### What's new in

-#### version 0.3.0
+#### version 0.4.0
- * PointClarkFit fitting class for fitting the fluorescent signal of receptor-based peptide sensors during peptide point source diffusion.
- * Funtionality to estimate the loss rate of the diffusing species.
- * Additional options when running **diffusion-fit** with it's command line interface.
- * Functionality to export fitting data to csv and tiff files.
+ * New options define how the peak and tail signal are computed when applying the thresholding for images to determine wheter to terminate the fitting.
+ * New AnisotropicGaussianFit class for fitting images with anisotropic diffusion along the major (x,y) axes; the x and y axes can have different diffusion coefficients.

 See the [CHANGELOG](CHANGELOG.md) for additional details.